leomuckley/leomuckley.github.io/cassava.md

 * Horizontal flip; flip the image horizontally
 * Vertical flip; flip the image vertically

-The model chosen was an adaptation of an EfficientNet [1][https://arxiv.org/abs/1905.11946].
+The model chosen was an adaptation of an [EfficientNet](https://arxiv.org/abs/1905.11946).
 A pre-trained variant of the available EfficientNet models was used, namely the B4 variant using *image-net* weights.
 The image size utilised is *380x380* as this is the recommended size for the B4 variant .
 Subsequent layers were then appended to the (frozen) pre-trained layers for the model to learn additional features specific to the leaf disease problem.